UMB's Launch Your Life

 Emily Couto (Topics: Yoga, Move and Meditate, Breath Practice)

 Emily completed her 200-hour training with the first yoga group her at University of Maryland School of Medicine, Center for Integrative Medicine in 2013.
 Since then She has been teaching regularly at Baltimore Yoga Village and Studio B. She is experienced in teaching vinyasa, hatha, restorative, gentle, and beginner classes.
 She begins class with breathing techniques, and typically end with some type of meditation.

-Rebekah (Beka) Frizzelle-Owens, LMT, BCMT, CPMT, CIMI (Topics: Self-Massage, Partner Massage)
+Rebekah (Beka) Frizzelle-Owens, LMT, BCTMB, CPMT, CIMI (Topics: Self-Massage, Partner Massage)

 Elizabeth (Liz) Parker, PhD, RD (Topics: Practical Nutrition)

 Liz is an Assistant Professor of Family & Community Medicine in the Center for Integrative Medicine, part of University of Maryland School of Medicine.
 She completed her PhD in Human Nutrition, Foods and Exercise (HNFE) and Bachelors of Science in HNFE with a double option in Dietetics and Exercise Health Promotion at Virginia Tech.
 She is a Registered Dietitian and Certified Personal Trainer.
 Her research interests include obesity, energy balance and lifestyle interventions to improve health and chronic disease related outcomes.

 Sean completed his doctoral work in Molecular Pharmacology and Experimental Therapeutics at the University of Maryland School of Medicine in 2007.
 He holds a Master’s degree in Exercise and Health Science from Miami University, Ohio and a Bachelor’s degree in Biology from the University of Maryland, Eastern Shore.